Boondocking has become more and more popular as of late.

 Meaning you will have to pay much closer attention to your resources.

 And your time away might be limited by your ability (or inability) to conserve.
-If you fill your black or grey tanks, or use up all of your propane before the end of your intended stay, you are out of luck.
+If you fill your waste holding tanks, or use up all of your propane before the end of your intended stay, you are out of luck.
 (There are ways to remedy this if you have a vehicle with you.)

 And say goodbye to normal showers and using all the water you want and consuming as much power as you want.